ramosa1308/azure-maven-plugins/azure-webapp-maven-plugin/v1-schema.md

 ### Deployment settings

-  There are multiple deployment types are supported:
+  There are multiple deploymentConfig types are supported:

 - ZIP Deploy